reinhart1010/nix/docs/en/common/az-account.md

 Part of `azure-cli` (also known as `az`).
 More information: <https://learn.microsoft.com/cli/azure/account>.

-- Print a list of subscriptions for the logged in account:
+- List all subscriptions for the logged in account:

 `az account list`